devvmg/MiranGo-Library/README.md

 <p>
-  Warning: When you get the modal above, it have in 3rd and 6th line a name id "abrirModal" that means 'Open Modal', if you add 2 or more modals in your website these IDs can be conflicted.
+  Warning: When you get the modal above, it have in 3rd and 6th line a name id "abrirModal" that means 'Open Modal'.
+If you add 2 or more modals in your website, these IDs can become conflicted.
 So you will alter the name IDs, like this:
 </p>
 <p>